elvisyjlin/skip-thoughts/README.md

-# Skip-Thought
+# Skip-Thought Vectors

 This is an migrated implementation of Skip-Thoughts for Python 3 from [tensorflow/models](https://github.com/tensorflow/models/tree/master/research/skip_thoughts).

+Skip thoughts model is a powerful sentence encoder, which encodes sentences with Seq2Seq model.
+The meanings of sentences are kept in the encoded vectors through this method.
+However, the code mentioned above does not support Python3.

+Due to the lack of compatibility with Python3, I made some modifications to the original implementations.
+And I write up a simple way to encode sentences with combined skip thought vectors.

 The original design is described in:
 Jamie Ryan Kiros, Yukun Zhu, Ruslan Salakhutdinov, Richard S. Zemel, Antonio Torralba, Raquel Urtasun, Sanja Fidler.
 [Skip-Thought Vectors](https://papers.nips.cc/paper/5950-skip-thought-vectors.pdf).
 *In NIPS, 2015.*

 ## Code author